AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 For more specifics on either type, their respective sections should be consulted.
 The rest of this page dedicates itself towards describing the common concepts and configuration options of the Event Processor.
+Note that throughout, the `EventProcessingConfigurer` is used.
+The `EventProcessingConfigurer` is part of Axon's Configuration API, dedicated towards configuring Event Processors.

 ## Assigning handlers to processors